wp-plugins/amazon-auto-links/readme.txt

 = I have a feature request.
 Would you implement that? = Post it in the [support section](http://wordpress.org/support/plugin/amazon-auto-links).
 If it is feasible, it will be included in the to-do list in the Other Notes section.

+= I get Amazon product links everywhere on the site after creating some units.
+How can I restrict them to certain pages? = Go to `Dashboard` -> `Amazon Auto Links` -> `Manage Auto-insert`.
+There turn off unnecessary auto-insert items.
+You can edit their definitions and define where units should be displayed.

+= My credientials do not seem to be authenticated.
+How can I check if my access keys are the correct ones? = Try [Scratchpad](http://associates-amazon.s3.amazonaws.com/scratchpad/index.html) to make sure your keys work there as well.

 == Other Notes ==

 = Shortcode and Function Parameters =